Best Chinese Dishes To Order – 10 Dishes You MUST Try In China

 Chongqing or Sichuan hot pot usually takes the spotlight, but chuanchuanxiang is also worth trying.

 It is similar to hot pot, in that the diner prepares his or her own food from a selection of vegetables and meats.
 Food is cooked on skewers in a spicy broth.

 When everything is done cooking, you pull the skewers out and dig-in!

-Sometimes known as a “Chinese hamburger,” ròujiāmó is a popular snack food in Xī’ān (西安) in Shǎnxī Province.
+Sometimes known as a “Chinese hamburger,” ròujiāmó is a popular snack food which originated in Xī’ān (西安) in Shǎnxī Province.

-It’s a bun filled with chopped and juicy pork or beef.
+It’s a bun filled with chopped and juicy pork mixed with a number of spices.

 Very simple but very delicious!

 You’ll find these at street stalls or snack shops all over China and they make a really great lunch!